adh636/Trivadelphia/README.md

 https://github.com/adh636/Trivadelphia/tree/master/app/src/main/java/com/example/android/trivadelphia

 This folder includes the .java files.
 MainActivity launches the app.
 QuestionAnswer creates the class that is used to pass content into the UI.
 DbHelper is used to create the SQLite database and fill it with questions.
-ResultAcitivty handles the result screen when someone finishes the quiz (score display).
+ResultActivty handles the result screen when someone finishes the quiz (score display).

 https://github.com/adh636/Trivadelphia/tree/master/app/src/main/res